 Can an Airbag Cause Injuries in a Car Accident?
+5 Factors

 Airbags are one of the most common and effective safety mechanisms in any vehicle, saving hundreds of lives annually.
 However, they expand so quickly after an accident that many people wonder if they can cause an injury.
 The short answer is yes.
 Keep reading as we look at what kind of injuries can occur from the airbag and who is most susceptible, to help you be better informed.

-How Can an Airbag Cause an Injury?
+The 5 Ways an Airbag Can Cause an Injury

 1. Small Body